On this page, we have some comments from other mothers who have various questions about ending their breastfeeding relationship.

 “She is probably not ready to wean.
 Don't use a bottle, rather a cup.
 New research shows teats are not good for the development of the palate, which is "soft" until about age 4.
 Remember, breastfeeding is 10% nutrition and 90% baby's development, which includes emotional comfort and brain wiring.”

 “I am a working mother of two and had no problems moving my first child on to bottle feeding after my first period of maternity leave.

 My second child however never took to bottle feeding and so most of his feeds were forced to take place through the night.
-He is now 22 months old and whilst I am very ready for the breastfeeding to stop (and have been for over a year now), my son gets very agitated when I try to avoid it, in favour of him drinking other fluids during the day.
+He is now 22 months old, and while I am very ready for the breastfeeding to stop (and have been for over a year now), my son gets very agitated when I try to avoid it, in favor of him drinking other fluids during the day.

-I have changed my diet allowing spicy/strong flavoured foods that put him off when he was very small, but this has had no affect either.
-He appears to dislike cow's milk and I was wondering if this was part of the problem.
+I had changed my diet allowing spicy/strong flavored foods that put him off when he was very small, but this has had no effect either.
+He appears to dislike cow's milk, and I was wondering if this was part of the problem.
 Other than this, he has a good diet.
 Any ideas?”